Compare joint business bank accounts in the UK 2023

 What is a joint business bank account and why open one?

 This is a business bank account that more than one person can open and manage jointly.
-The maximum number of account holders is usually between two and four, depending on the bank.
+The maximum number of account holders is usually between 2 and 4, depending on the bank.

 You’ll need all account holders to provide personal details when opening an account, and you may require permission from all of them to close it or switch to a new account.

 It is far more convenient and cost-effective – for tax and accounting reasons – when all company funds are funnelled through one account, and that’s why most partnerships opt for a joint business bank account.

 Can I open a business account that offers access to services for my employees?